Ice Lakes Basin Management Issues and Solutions

 Some specific issues to this iconic area are listed below.

-Trail braiding: Visitor often avoid seasonal mud and the occasional downed tree, by creating trails around the obstructions causing vegetation to get trampled.
+- Trail braiding: Visitors often avoid seasonal mud and the occasional downed tree, by creating trails around the obstructions causing vegetation to get trampled.
 This is especially problematic at the stream crossing closest to the Upper Basin and at Ice Lake itself.

 - Littering: Human waste, toilet paper, and feminine hygiene products have been found both trail side and in the basins.
 Dog poop bags are left behind, presumably by people who plan on picking them up on the way down and forget.